Soda companies spend $7 million more on initiative to block local taxes

 Four soda industry giants have poured more than $20 million into the campaign promoting Initiative 1634, which asks voters to bar local governments in Washington from taxing beverages, food and ingredients.

-The Coca-Cola Company, PepsiCo, Keurig Dr. Pepper and Red Bull North America refilled the campaign’s coffers with a combined $7 million in contributions last week.
+The Coca-Cola Company, PepsiCo, Keurig Dr Pepper and Red Bull North America refilled the campaign’s coffers with a combined $7 million in contributions last week.

 With $20.2 million raised, the pro I-1634 campaign now trails only the fossil fuels-industry backed opposition to a statewide carbon tax among the largest campaigns this election cycle, and ranks among the best-funded initiative campaigns in state history.